Ryan Polley, Director

 - (617) 358-0755

-Mike Silipo completed his first season as the Terriers' offensive coordinator in 2017.
+Mike Silipo completed his second season as the Terriers' offensive coordinator in 2018.

 Two Terrier attackers and one midfielder earned All-Patriot League honors, including unanimous first-team selection Cal Dearth.
 Dearth thrived under Silipo, setting the single-season program record for goals (38) and points (57).
 Jack Wilson was a second-team honoree at attack while Brendan Homire garnered a second-team selection at midfield.